ospnko/hush/README.md

 The entry point for all functionality is the `HushBuilder` class.
 It provides methods to work with almost every package component.

-Every page starts with the layout.
+Every page starts with a layout.
 To configure the layout you need to call the `->layout()` method:

 ```php
 <?php